moengage/cloud_alarms_checker/docs/REVIEWING.md

-Code should be reasonably tested. `MoEngage Cloud Alarms Checker` does not require 100% test coverage.
+Code should be reasonably tested. `Cloud Alarms Checker` does not require 100% test coverage.
 We believe this level of coverage is unnecessary.
 As a general rule of thumb, we strive for 80% coverage, beyond this returns are diminishing.
 Please use your best judgment, some code requires more testing than others depending on its importance.